Patrick Dineen: Business career

 In 1965, Dineen established his own life and pensions company in Cork, selling 40 per cent of the company to Charterhouse.
 This stake was subsequently acquired by Sedgwick a year later and the company became Sedgwick Dineen.
 He sold his stake in the company, which was valued at over £10 million, in 1994.

 Dineen's business career included involvement with a succession of Irish state firms with him chairing Bord Gáis from 1984 to 1989 where oversaw the acquisition of the town gas companies throughout the State and the construction of the Kinsale Head gas field and pipeline.
+While at Bord Gáis, Dineen came up with the idea for a public park on the site of the company's disused and historic gasometers Shalom Park opened in 1989.